leanprover/leanprover.github.io/documentation/index.md

 ## Lean 2

-The previous version of Lean is still being maintained but not developed.
+The previous version of Lean, Lean 2, is still being maintained but not developed.
 Lean 2 has special support for homotopy type theory and a substantial library.
 The source code and libraries can be found on [github](http://github.com/leanprover/lean2).

 - *Theorem Proving in Lean*<br />